tooevangelist/flexible-jekyll/_posts/events-list.md

 July 8
 * Suyash Joshi, Developer Advocate and SPM for Oracle Cloud - Storytelling for technical speakers
 * Edidiong Asikpo, Software Engineer at Interswitch Group - The Developer Ecosystem in Africa
-* Nora Navardauskaitė - topic TBA
+* Nora Navardauskaitė, a geeky opinionated teen - Teens are scared of tech.
+What you can do about it

 June 24
 * Alyss Noland, Senior Developer Advocate at Box - Metrics aren’t your north star